Notice on availability

 All complete applications will be reviewed by an internal panel.
 All application materials will factor into selection, with particular emphasis on the statement of interest.
 NIJ may also consider other factors, such as geographic location and current academic status, to ensure broad representation among selected students.
-Decision notices will be sent to all applicants by August 2020.

 Priority will be given to students in STEM disciplines including (but not limited to):

 - Anthropology (Physical)